 Puerto Madryn Patagonia, Argentina Travel Guide

 Puerto Madryn's Atlantic coast location makes seafood a prominent and fresh feature.
-Patagonian traditions highlight lamb and other meats, often prepared with slow-cooking methods.
-Subtle Welsh heritage appears in some baked goods, and Argentine Italian immigrant influence shows in pasta and pizza.
+Patagonian traditions highlight lamb and other meats, often prepared with slow-culinary techniques.
+Subtle Welsh heritage shows up in some baked goods, and Argentine Italian immigrant influence shows in pasta and pizza.

 Puerto Madryn prioritizes fresh seafood directly from Golfo Nuevo and the Atlantic.
 Expect a strong emphasis on Mariscos (seafood) and Pescados (fish).